Misha Mansoor: Bulb (2004–present)

-Mansoor first seriously started writing and producing music when at college at the University of Toronto.
+Mansoor first started seriously writing and producing music when at college at the University of Toronto.
 It was here that he and a friend decided to form a band called Bulb, and started posting demos to SoundClick in 2004.
-While the project ultimately did not work out and the friendship faded, Mansoor adopted the name Bulb as his online alias and continued to post demos to the Bulb SoundClick account.
-Mansoor would regularly post his music to the Meshuggah, John Petrucci, SevenString.org, and Andy Sneap Ultimate Metal online forums.
-Eventually, Mansoor's reputation as a songwriter and a music producer in the metal scene began to grow.
-After Mansoor founded Periphery in 2005, he would often transfer songs between the two projects.
+While the project did not work out, Mansoor adopted the name Bulb as his online alias and continued to post demos to the Bulb SoundClick account.
+Mansoor regularly posted his music to the Meshuggah, John Petrucci, SevenString.org, and Andy Sneap Ultimate Metal online forums.
+Mansoor's reputation as a songwriter and a music producer in the metal scene grew.
+After Mansoor founded the band Periphery in 2005, he would often transfer songs between the two projects.
 With the international success of Periphery, Mansoor still continued to release demos and new music under the Bulb name, but at a lesser frequency than before.
 In May 2013, Mansoor announced that he would be working on his first solo album, which would be written, performed and produced entirely by himself.

 Starting June 2020, Mansoor released all of the Bulb Material in his Archives, a set of 10 albums that would be released bi-weekly, starting with the newest Bulb material and going back to the oldest, with 2 of the albums being filled with purely orchestral and electronic music.
 Mansoor also announced that he was working on his Bulb solo album, due for 2021.

 On May 14, 2021, Mansoor released the single "Parabolica", along with its accompanying music video, and announced that the Bulb solo album, titled Moderately Fast, Adequately Furious, would be released on July 16, 2021, via 3DOT Recordings.
 Mansoor, an avid racing fan, named the track "Parabolica" as a reference to the Curva Parabolica turn on the Monza Circuit in Milan, Italy.

 Periphery (2005–present)

 Mansoor formed Periphery in 2005, originally starting out on drums for the band before transitioning to guitar.
 Periphery went through numerous lineup changes before settling on a lineup of Mansoor, Jake Bowen, and Alex Bois on guitar, Matt Halpern on drums, Tom Murphy on bass, and Spencer Sotelo on vocals.
 Periphery released their self-titled debut album in 2010 to critical acclaim.
 In 2011, Bois and Murphy left the band, eventually being replaced with Mark Holcomb and Adam "Nolly" Getgood, solidifying the core Periphery lineup.
-Periphery went on to release six more studio albums (Periphery II: This Time It's Personal, Juggernaut: Alpha, Juggernaut: Omega, Periphery III: Select Difficulty, Periphery IV: Hail Stan, and Periphery V: Djent Is Not a Genre) and two EPs (Icarus and Clear), all to critical and commercial success.
+Periphery went on to release seven more studio albums (Periphery II: This Time It's Personal, Juggernaut: Alpha, Juggernaut: Omega, Periphery III: Select Difficulty, Periphery IV: Hail Stan, Periphery V: Djent Is Not a Genre, and A Pale White Dot) and two EPs (Icarus and Clear), all to critical and commercial success.